How to protect a PDF document with a password in Power Automate

 The lab’s flow is triggered when a custom-built ERP generates the reports in PDF, which are then encrypted with the PDF Blocks’ Add Password action and posted to a secure FTP server.
 They use PDF Blocks’ European endpoint eu.api.pdfblocks.com to force the processing of the reports to be carried out on servers located within the European Union.

-Trigger: Get the PDF file
+Step 1: Get the PDF file from OneDrive

 - In Folder, select the folder in OneDrive to watch for new documents.
 In this example, we use PCR Reports.

 Step 2: Encrypt the PDF with a password

 - In File Content, add the File content output of the trigger When the Covid-19 PCR report is generated.

 - In Password, write the password string to decrypt and open the PDF document.

 The characters in a PDF password must be in the ASCII printable range (between positions 32 and 126).
 This range includes both lower and uppercase letters, numbers, space, and some commonly used symbols, such as: . , : ; # $ % & ( ) * + = ? !

 Use the SFTP-SSH connector for Power Automate to transfer files to an FTP server via a secure SSH connection.
 The first time you use this connector, Power Automate will ask for the server address, the username, and password to set up a connection.
 Then use the Create file action to upload a file to the server.